johndef64/pychatgpt/README.md

 The module also provides additional utility functions for managing the conversation, such as clearing the chat history, setting a persona, and setting system instructions.

-To set-up multiple conversations, follow the example proposed in [pychatgpt_trial.ipynb](https://github.com/johndef64/pychatgpt/blob/main/pychatgpt_trial.ipynb)
+To set-up multiple conversations or change the API-key, follow the example proposed in [pychatgpt_trial.ipynb](https://github.com/johndef64/pychatgpt/blob/main/pychatgpt_trial.ipynb)

 ## Trial
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/johndef64/pychatgpt/blob/main/pychatgpt_trial.ipynb)